The Third Quarter

 There wasn't a person there that day who was any happier than Roscoe.
 He was the most wonderful fellow, and the greatest fan that Centre ever had.

-There must have been well over a couple of thousand people filling the block of Main that was roped off.
+There must have been well over a couple of thousand people filling the blocks of Main that were roped off.
 People were constantly trying to get closer to the chalk board so they could see better, and also so they could hear the results of the plays being called out.

 When Centre scored, the street became one mass of cheering, clapping, whistling, nearly hysterical people.

 I was as happy as everyone else, but also, I remembered that we had led the year before, and then Harvard got going and beat us, and there was still a lot of time left.